aura-lsprog-86/rgb2yiq/README.md

 To Do
 =====

-1. Implement reverse-direction conversion: from YIQ to image files.
+1. ~~Implement reverse-direction conversion: from YIQ to image files.~~
+2. Allow for selection of image format for inverse conversion, when outputting to `stdout`.
-2. Allow native compression to generated files (requires changes in file structure).
+3. Allow native compression to generated files (requires changes in file structure).
 This issue can be partially addressed by sending to stdout and piping to any compression utility like `gzip`.
-3. Use `numpy` to vectorize process and allow for faster conversion.
+4. Use `numpy` to vectorize process and allow for faster conversion.

 License
 =======